go-acoustic/UICaptureSDK-Modules/AjaxListener/README.md

         ]
     }
 ```
+The optional `urlBlocklist` array can contain one or more URL block rules.
+Each rule specifies a [RegEx](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) pattern which prevents the matching request from being logged.

-The `filters` array can contain one or more filter rules.
+The optional `filters` array can contain one or more filter rules.
 Each rule can optionally specify any combination of the following filter properties in RegEx format:

 Filter Property | Description
 --------------- | -----------